 Brazilian Data Sources

-The aim of the SIH-SUS database is to register all hospitalizations that were funded by SUS.
-SIH-SUS comprehends the hospitalizations at the municipal level through the “Authorization for Hospitalization” (Autorização de Internação Hospitalar - AIH), which has information about the diseases that led to hospitalization (using ICD-10), length of stay, procedures and costs.
-The SIH-SUS information permit the development of methodologies and the definition of indicators to identify geographical disparities related to hospital resources.
+Brazilian Hospital Information System: The aim of the SIH database is to register all hospitalizations funded by the SUS.
+The SIH-SUS compiles the hospitalizations at the municipal level through the “Hospital Admission Authorization”, which has information about the diseases leading to hospitalization (using ICD-10), length of stay, procedures, and costs.⁵ The SIH-SUS information allows the development of methodologies and the definition of indicators to identify geographical disparities related to hospital resources.⁶

-Although it was not in the scope of this year’s document to describe the statistics for cardiovascular risk factors, some chapters cite the metrics for some risk factors in the context of the specified disease.
-In that case, a preference for the PNS survey was made.
-National Health Survey (PNS) is a home-based epidemiological survey, representative for Brazil, its large regions, UF, metropolitan regions, capitals and other municipalities in each UF.
-The PNS 2013 sample was composed of 64,348 households.
-The survey was carried out by IBGE in partnership with MS. Most health topics were included, such as NCDs, RF, elderly, women, children, use of services, health inequalities, and physical and laboratory measurements, arterial and anthropometric pressure measurement.
-PNS data are used by GBD in its estimates for Brazil.
+National Health Survey: When the statistics for CV risk factors are cited, a preference for the PNS survey was made.
+The PNS is a household-based epidemiological survey, representative of Brazil, its large regions, FUs, metropolitan regions, capitals, and other municipalities in each FU.
+The PNS 2013 sample was composed of 64 348 households.
+The survey was carried out by the IBGE in partnership with the Ministry of Health.
+Most health topics were included, such as noncommunicable diseases, risk factors, elderly, women, children, use of health services, health inequalities, anthropometric features, laboratory tests, and blood pressure measurements.⁷ The PNS data are used by the GBD in its estimates for Brazil.

-The most updated population estimates generated by Geography and Statistics Brazilian Institute (Instituto Brasileiro de Geografia e Estatística – IBGE) were used in the denominator.
-For the hospitalizations and costs analyses, the resident population estimated for the National Audit Office yearly, from 2008 to 2018, were used.
+For population estimates, the most updated population estimates generated by the IBGE (www.ibge.gov.br) were used in the denominator.
+For the hospitalizations and cost analyses, the resident population estimated for the National Audit Office yearly, from 2008 to 2019, was used.